BigSip/Obsidian/Edge of Existence/World building.md

 What if it's a border?
 One upon which all universes rest as one giant conglomerate of all that is, was, could be, would be, and even in some senses: isn't.

-What if someone made this border on purpose?
+What if something made this border on purpose?
 Why?
+Who?